influential-warriors-and-leaders

 The Portuguese Threat in the Indian Ocean

-Administrative and Religious Policies
+Administration and Religious Patronage

-Appointment of the Sharif of Mecca
+The Sharif of Mecca

+The kiswa—the black silk cloth embroidered with gold Quranic verses that covers the Kaaba—was woven in a special factory in Cairo and sent annually to Mecca in a ceremonial procession.
+This was a powerful symbol of Mamluk patronage and sovereignty over the holy cities.
 In addition to buildings, the Mamluks provided ongoing financial support for the ulema (religious scholars) and servants of the Haram.
-Many Mamluk sultans established waqfs (charitable endowments) that generated income for the upkeep of the holy cities.
-These endowments supported water distribution, bread for the poor, and salaries for the imams and preachers.
+Many Mamluk sultans established waqfs (charitable endowments) that generated income for the upkeep of the holy cities, supporting water distribution, bread for the poor, and salaries for imams and preachers.
 This patronage tied the elites of the Hejaz directly to the Mamluk court and reinforced the sultans’ image as protectors of the faith.
+For a visual overview of Mamluk artistic and architectural contributions, consult the Metropolitan Museum of Art’s overview of Mamluk art and history.

-Economic Support for Pilgrims
+Economic Support for the Hajj

 Legacy and Transition to Ottoman Rule